prmarcoux-svg/VSC/readme.md

 I like Github and you can find at this webpage: [Github](http://github.com)

-I like turtles.
+I like turtles Testudo graeca.
 Have a look at mine !

 ![A beautiful cat](./images/turtle.jpg)